magecloudkit/magecloudkit/modules/cache/aws/redis/README.md

 # Redis Module

-The Redis module is used to create an ElastiCache Redis cluster.
+The Redis module can be used to deploy a ElastiCache Redis cluster.
+It is particularly useful for storing Magento cache data and acting as a backend for queue related use cases.

-ElastiCache offers fully managed Redis.
-Seamlessly deploy, run, and scale popular open source compatible in-memory data stores.
-Build data-intensive apps or improve the performance of your existing apps by retrieving data from high throughput and low latency in-memory data stores Elastic Caches are also configured with security groups to provide fine-grained ingress control.
+ElastiCache is a fully managed Memcached service, making it easy to seamlessly deploy, run and scale popular open source compatible in-memory data stores.

-For more information please refer to the AWS documentation: https://docs.aws.amazon.com/elasticache/.
+For more information, please refer to the AWS product documentation: https://docs.aws.amazon.com/elasticache/.

 ## Usage